 To finish, reassemble all parts of the faucet.
 In order, they appear as washer/O-ring, stem, packing nut, screw and handle.
 Test to see if the leak is fixed by slowly turning the water on.

 If your faucet is still leaking, then the cause may be corrosion in your valve seat.
 Worn-out seals, loose parts, or even broken plumbing could also be potential problems.
 Make sure to call a professional if you are unable to remedy the problem yourself.
-The professionals at Climate Design are more than willing to help out!
+The professional plumbers at Climate Design are more than willing to help out!